Quadraparin-Solopharm, 1000 antiha me/ml 1 ml syringes 10 pcs

 With caution

-– hemostasis disorders (including hemophilia, thrombocytopenia, hypocoagulation, Willebrand’s disease, etc.
+– hemostasis disorders (including hemophilia, thrombocytopenia, hypocoagulation, von Willebrand disease, etc.), severe vasculitis;

-– gastric or duodenal ulcer or other erosive-ulcerative lesions of the gastrointestinal tract in the anamnesis;
+– a history of gastric or duodenal ulcers or other erosive and ulcerative lesions of the gastrointestinal tract;

 – recent ischemic stroke;